 Heterophonic music consists of two or more parts that are elaborating upon the same melody.
 Music with a heterophonic texture is typical in Eastern European Folksongs, Jazz and gamelan music.

 The voices are often improvising around the tune.

-As you can see, there are many types of texture in music.
-If you take graded music examines many boards ask you to describe texture in the ear tests.
+As you can see, there are many types of textures in music.
+If you take graded music exams many boards ask you to describe texture in the ear tests.

 When describing textures within a piece, link them to phrases within the music or the different sections within the form.